-2) An upright moral life –&–
+2) An upright moral life –and–

 3) A public profession of the faith.

 Calvin maintained that genuine faith resulted in a lifestyle of strenuous effort to introduce the Kingdom of God on Earth.
 Though the Christian was no longer judged by the law of God, he/she finds the law to be a pattern for moral character.
 People aren’t justified by works, but no one who’s justified is without works.
-The desire to be holy is a mark of saving faith & evidence of being elect.
-This determined pursuit of moral righteousness was one of the main features of Calvinism & provides a core theme for the Puritans.
+The desire to be holy is a mark of saving faith and evidence of being elect.
+This determined pursuit of moral righteousness was one of the main features of Calvinism and provides a core theme for the Puritans.

 Calvinism’s emphasis on God’s sovereignty also led to a special view of civil authority.
-Luther considered the State supreme & the German princes determined where and how the Gospel would be preached.
+Luther considered the State supreme and the German princes determined where and how the Gospel would be preached.
 Calvin said no man—whether king or bishop, had claim to absolute power.
 He encouraged representative assemblies and affirmed their right to resist tyranny.
-This resistance to the arbitrary power by monarchs was a key factor in the development of modern constitutional governments.
+This resistance to arbitrary power by monarchs was a key factor in the development of modern constitutional governments.